opsilonn/efrei-m1-webServices/README.md

 Another element is that you can test the REST api :
 - with the website (no installation required), but not everything is implemented
-- with POSTMAN, but you'll need to use the following Authorization : Basic Auth; Username = test_username; Password = test_password
+- with POSTMAN, but you'll need to use the following Authorization :
+   Basic Auth
+   Username = test_username
+   Password = test_password

 ## Using the REST API Documentation
-The API will give you the link to it's documentation in each error it return.
+Whenever an error occurs within the API, it will display you a link to its documentation.
  ```
  http://localhost:8080/Project_Web_Services.REST/rest/v1/api-doc
  ```

  To use it, please go to the following link `https://petstore.swagger.io/#/` and put in the search bar the link to the documentation.
 The Swagger website will then render the Swagger UI documentation.

- From this documentation, you may want to try some request by cliking on the button `Try it out` and by filling the forms.
-Please, be aware that if the class rest.resource.util.AuthorizationFilter is provide to JAX-RS, the website will not be able to access to the resources of the API.
+From this documentation, you may want to try some requests by cliking on the button `Try it out` and by filling the forms.
+Please, be aware that if the class rest.resource.util.AuthorizationFilter is provided to JAX-RS, the website will not be able to access to the API's resources.
 In this case, you should first disable for a moment this class for your tests.

 ## Built With